 Karen has a Diploma in Creative Writing from Bristol University.

-As well as a poet and short story writer, Karen is a film-maker and has worked on documentaries and wildlife films for the BBC, National Geographic, the Discovery Channels and other leading broadcasters.
+As well as a poet and short story writer, Karen is a filmmaker and has worked on documentaries and wildlife films for the BBC, National Geographic, the Discovery Channels and other leading broadcasters.
 She is currently the originator and series producer of a four-part documentary series for Channel 4 (UK) and Sundance Now (USA).